f-heeger/two_marker_metabarcoding/README.md

 ### Preparing your working directory

 You can directly download the files into your working directory or clone the repository with git.
-Your working folder should contain the files beside this readme:
+Your working folder should contain the following files beside this readme:

    * `envs`
    * `scripts`